-Since 1993, the Prostate Cancer Foundation (PCF) has raised more than \$615 million to support more than 2,000 research projects, making it the world's largest philanthropic source of research funding for prostate cancer.
+Support the PCF African-American Health Disparities Research Initiative ince 1993, the Prostate Cancer Foundation (PCF) has raised more than \$700 million to support more than 2,000 research projects, making it the world's largest philanthropic source of research funding for prostate cancer.
 While the work supported by PCF has helped reduce the death rate by more than 50% from what was once projected, more still needs to be done.
-More than 220,000 new cases are diagnosed in the U.S. and more than 27,000 American men die from this disease each year.
+More than 161,000 new cases are diagnosed in the U.S. and nearly 27,000 American men die from this disease each year.